2015 Bodoland Territorial Council election

 The 2015 Bodoland Territorial Council election was held on Wednesday, 8 April 2015 to elect the 3rd council of the Bodoland Territorial Area Districts.
 All 40 seats in the legislative assembly were set up for election.
-Bodoland People's Front won the election for the third consecutive term by winning 20 seats and 28.5 percentage of votes.
-BPF also lost 11 seats in contrast to last election in which they won 31 seats.
+Bodoland People's Front won the election for the third consecutive term by winning 20 seats and 28.5 percent of the votes.
+BPF also lost 11 seats in contrast to the last election in which they won 31 seats.

 Independent candidates won 15 seats, followed by AIUDF winning 4 seats and 1 by the BJP.
-The INC, which was ruling party of Assam could not able to win even a single seat.
+The INC, which was the ruling party of Assam at the time, did not win a seat.

+Parties Contested

 Synopsis

 The 2015 elections shows BPF facing stiff competition from various other political parties as contrast to their domination in the last two elections.
 This time the BJP and AIUDF too fielded their candidates in the elections.
 The BJP tried hard to gain the ground by conducting a high voltage campaign, but the party had to satisfy itself by winning only one seat out of 40 seats, while AIUDF won 4.